Cornell-MAE-UG/fa25-portfolio-bm724-bilal/_projects/extracredit.md

 \dot{Q}_{in} = \dot{Q}_{loss}
 $$

-Rather than modeling detailed heat transfer through individual building components, the building heat loss is assumed to be **proportional to the indoor–outdoor temperature difference**:
+The building heat loss is assumed to be **proportional to the indoor–outdoor temperature difference**:

 $$
 \dot{Q}_{loss} = C (T_{in} - T_{out})